-In brief, the main contributions presented in this article are as follows:
+In brief, the main contributions presented in this article are:

-- -a technique to sample text databases that results in higher-quality database content summaries than those produced by state-of-the-art alternatives; - -a technique to estimate the absolute document frequencies of the words in content summaries; - -a technique to improve the quality of sample-based content summaries using shrinkage; - -a hierarchical database selection algorithm that works over a topical classification scheme; - -an adaptive database selection algorithm that decides in an adaptive and query-specific way whether to use the shrinkage-based content summaries; and - -a thorough, extensive experimental evaluation of the presented algorithms using a variety of datasets, including TREC data and 315 real web databases.
+- A technique to sample text databases that results in higher quality database content summaries than those produced by the state-of-the-art alternatives. - A technique to estimate the absolute document frequencies of the words in the content summaries. - A technique to improve the quality of sample-based content summaries using shrinkage. - A hierarchical database selection algorithm that works over a topical classification scheme. - An adaptive database selection algorithm that decides in an adaptive and query-specific way whether to use the shrinkage-based content summaries. - A thorough, extensive experimental evaluation of the presented algorithms using a variety of data sets, including TREC data and 315 real Web databases.

 The rest of the article is organized as follows.
 Section 2 gives the necessary background.
 Section 3 outlines our new technique for producing content summaries of text databases and presents our frequency estimation algorithm.
-Section 4 describes our hierarchical and shrinkage-based database selection algorithms, which build on our observation that topically similar databases have similar content summaries.
+Section 4 describes our hierarchical and our shrinkage-based database selection algorithms, which build on our observation that topically similar databases have similar content summaries.
 Section 5 describes the settings for the experimental evaluation of Sections 6 and 7.
 Finally, Section 8 describes related work and Section 9 concludes the article.